Preserving the Historic District: 141 W. Lincoln Avenue

 The house at 141 W. Lincoln Avenue is considered a two-story frame gabled ell Folk Dwelling built ca. 1900.
 For several years prior to the Malham’s purchase, this house was the source of many inquiries regarding demolition.
 The general state of the house and its lack of curb appeal had potential buyers believing the house was in worse condition than it actually was.

-Earlier this summer, Mike and Nicole welcomed Village Staff into their home for a tour of their restoration efforts both inside and out.
+Mike and Nicole welcomed Village Staff into their home for a tour of their restoration efforts both inside and out.
 Mike explained that the rear of the house had two additions, plus a screened in porch.
 The porch was removed but the additions stayed.
 The first addition (circled in red) was added in the 1920’s and originally contained the first and second floor bathrooms.
 Prior to this addition, the house did not have indoor plumbing.
 The first floor bathroom is still located in its original location and contains the original bathtub.
 The second addition, behind the screened in porch (circled in blue) was added about 20 years after the first addition.

 Prior to the Malham’s purchase of the house, the existing aluminum siding was removed and the original wood siding was exposed (pictured above).
 The peeling paint made the condition of the wood look worse than it was.
 Mike found the wood siding to be in great condition and after a little scraping and a fresh coat of paint he had the siding looking as good as new.
 Many people interested in purchasing this house before the Malhams believed the foundation to be in poor condition.
 Prior to purchasing the house, Mike and Nicole had the foundation inspected and were happy to find that it was in good condition and therefore were able to keep the existing foundation block.

 The house has all original wood windows, all of which were preserved as a part of this project.
 As a part of the interior/exterior renovations, several windows were added and two doors were removed.
 All of the new windows are wood to match the existing windows as closely as possible.
 The two exterior doors were repurposed, one as a service door on the garage and one as the basement door on the interior of the house.
+The most impressive aesthetic improvement made to this house is the addition of a new wood porch built entirely of reclaimed wood.
+The character of the porch is enhanced by keeping natural color of the wood for a beautiful rustic appearance.

 The original one-car garage was in poor condition and was removed and replaced with a new two-car detached garage.
 The simple front gable design is compatible with the folk influences of the house and the exterior siding is wood to match the house.
 Mike added architectural interest by adding the rake and constructing both the rake and soffit from reclaimed wood.
 The garage windows are also reclaimed dating from the early 1900’s.
 Another unique feature of this garage is the overhead door.
 In an attempt to increase the insulation efficiency of the garage, Mike installed a standard insulated steel overhead door and built a custom wood overlay in order to comply with the material requirements of the Historic District.
 The end result is a beautiful and unique door that adds architectural interest to the structure.
 Even the driveway was restored as a part of this project using all reclaimed brick from throughout the Midwest.